jasmineshi/Coursera_Capstone/README.md

 A shortcoming of this project is that Toronto police data was presented differently from that of Vancouver's and Montreal's, which might have affected the results.
 For VPD and SPVM, the data were divided by neighborhoods.
 But for TPS, it was actually divided by districts, in which each one includes 3 or 4 neighborhoods.
 Districts are much bigger than neighborhoods, thus it was not completely accurate to compare it with the neighborhoods in the other cities.
 Bigger area means that the extreme crime scenes in some neighborhoods may have been balanced out by the more typical crime scenes of their neighbors.
 This can explain why the Toronto clustering results appear more even and less variable than the others.

 Nonetheless, I think this was a fairly successful project and good use of the police data.
 I learned that different crimes tend to correlate with each other and occur together.
-I hope that the result maps will help people living in the cities or those thinking about moving into the cities to have a better idea of which areas are the safe and unsafe.
+I hope that the result maps will help people living in the cities or those thinking about moving into the cities to have a better idea of which areas are safe and unsafe.

 ## References